jenglund/rlship-tools/README.md

 1. **Activity Handlers** (COMPLETED)
    - ✅ Increase coverage for ListActivities (0% → 80%)
    - ✅ Write tests for AddOwner, RemoveOwner, ListOwners (0% → 80%)
-   - ✅ Increase coverage for UnshareActivity (0% → 80%)
+   - ✅ Increase coverage for UnshareActivity (0% → 83.3%)
-   - ✅ Enhance tests for ShareActivity and ListSharedActivities
+   - ✅ Enhance tests for ShareActivity (coverage: 70.0%) and ListSharedActivities (coverage: 59.3%)

 2. **List Handlers** (IN PROGRESS)
    - ✅ Write tests for UpdateList and DeleteList (0% → 80%)